zhilyaev/werf/docs/pages/configuration/dockerfile_image.md

   </code></pre></div></div>
 ---

-Building image from Dockerfile is the easiest way to start using werf in an existing project.
+Building an image using the existing Dockerfile is the easiest way to start using werf in an existing project.
-Minimal `werf.yaml` below describes an image named `example` related with a project `Dockerfile`:
+Presented below is an elementary `werf.yaml` configuration file.
+It describes an image named `example` that relates to a project called `Dockerfile`:

 ```yaml
 project: my-project